As well as its fascinating Viking history, Co Waterford has plenty of places to explore.

 Fervent republicans may have other associations with Waterford.
 For it was in this city that Thomas Meagher, the leader of the Young Irelanders in the rebellion of 1848, first unveiled the Irish Tricolor in March of that year, marking a definitive moment in Irish history.
 At the beginning of the American Civil War, Meagher enlisted in the U.S. Army and rose to the rank of brigadier general.
 He went on to create and lead the Irish Brigade, one of the most famous units in the Union Army, and later was appointed governor of Montana.

-Visitors to the city will be able to see the newly transformed historic city centre, rechristened the Viking Triangle.
+Visitors to the city will be able to see the newly transformed historic city center, rechristened the Viking Triangle.
 Named for its shape, the originally walled part of the city comes to an apex at Reginald’s Tower and still maintains some of its medieval streets and architecture.
 The Viking Triangle is now home to the Waterford Treasure Museums, which include the Bishop’s Palace, Reginald’s Tower, and the Medieval Museum.
 The Waterford Crystal Centre is also located there.

 Beginning in June, a family festival called WicKID Waterford will transform part of the city into a Viking settlement of one hundred Vikings, battle displays, falconry, and a market place.
 It will have a Viking school where children can learn shield making and other Viking crafts.
 And there will also be a “Big Dig” in Cathedral Square, where people will be invited to take part in archeological digs.